Ninedeadeyes/15-mini-python-games-tutorial-series/README.md

 L) Space Rescue = Rescue the red ships and avoid the rocks.
 Using TURTLE GRAPHICS library and INHERITANCE CLASS.

+Bonus games

+The King's Curse = A simple text based adventure using Ascii graphics taken from  https://www.asciiart.eu/

+The Road To Eden = Make hard decisions as you make your way to the city of Eden.
+Demonstrate how to read from txt files.

 https://www.youtube.com/watch?v=ike4KGsFM2Y